Source#

 user_data

-- set_callback_indirect(callback_data: Any, callback_funcs: SourceCallbackFuncs) None #
+- set_callback_indirect(callback_data: Any, callback_funcs: SourceCallbackFuncs) None#

 Sets the callback function storing the data as a refcounted callback “object”.
 This is used internally.
 Note that calling

-->ref.It is safe to call this function multiple times on a source which has already been attached to a context.
+set_callback_indirectassumes an initial reference count oncallback_data, and thuscallback_funcs->unref will eventually be called once more thancallback_funcs->ref.It is safe to call this function multiple times on a source which has already been attached to a context.
 The changes will take effect for the next time the source is dispatched after this call returns.

 - Parameters: